 Glenn: Some of them, well-- You know, like, the-the-the long-running shows, uh, the super long-running shows, like It's Always Sunny in Philadelphia usually have like a set office that's like super decorated and stuff like that.
 We never do that.
 We just go from office to office and it doesn't usually looks like this, but I feel like it's appropriate for the writing of our show.

-Rob: Yes.
-Uh, but I do enjoy, like, for example, somebody at one point had this wall painted, right-
+Glenn: But I do enjoy, like, for example, somebody at one point had this wall painted, right-

 Rob: -and then-and then each production came.
 It was probably some company that, you know, did marketing or something.

 Charlie: What was the inspiration behind that?
 That's awful.

 Glenn: It was probably like a candle company or something.
 Don't you think?
 Like-

 Glenn: Can-can I just bring something up?
 Also, like, because-- But you were talking about rehashing old stories.
 Now, I've gotten some feedback from a few people- from a lot of people on my socials.
 And then very specific feedback from Heath Cullen's wife, Emma who also has a podcast and is, uh- and a very intelligent woman.
 Rob, her one note was--